tol-is/tailwind-compositor/readme.md

 ## Motivation

-There is not right and wrong when it comes to artistic expression.
-And typography is just that.
-But when the purpose is to make a reading experience pleasing, consistent, predictable rhythm, between lines of text and layout elements is one proven method based on mathematical thinking.
+There is no right and wrong when it comes to artistic expression and that applies to typography also.
+But when the purpose is to make a reading experience pleasing, then a consistent, predictable rhythm, between lines of text and layout elements is one method that's been proven to work.

 #### High Fault Tolerance